SebastianReyes2005/LinearAlgebraProject/LinearProject2/Probabilistic Analysis of Stock and Bond Gapping by Linear Algebra.md

 \end{array}
 $$

-Following this, we opted to fit a 9-degree polynomial rather than a line
+Following this, we opted to fit a 9-degree polynomial, as it is the maximum number of degrees we can fit over a 10-point dataset, rather than a line
 $\vec{v} = \begin{bmatrix} a \\ b \end{bmatrix} = \begin{bmatrix} slope \\ intercept \end{bmatrix}$
 .
 This would result in the polynomial being represented by the vector in **Figure 8**, where each entry $c_i$ is the coefficient of the term in